Decision-Aware Conditional GANs for Time Series Data: Introduction

-\textbf{Our Contributions.} To address these issues, we propose a novel, {\em decision-aware time-series conditional generative adversarial network (DAT-CGAN)}.
-We make the training procedure decision aware by imposing a {\em multi-Wasserstein loss structure}, with loss terms on multiple, decision-related quantities, in addition to data.
-We align training and evaluation by using the same number of look-ahead steps and using generated quantities, rather than ground-truth quantities, when handling look-ahead during training.
-This addresses the problem of exposure bias.
-The design of the generator and discriminator is non-trivial, since the generator needs to capture the structural relationship between different decision-related quantities.
+\textbf{Our Contributions.} We propose a novel, {\em decision-aware time-series conditional generative adversarial network (DAT-CGAN)}.
+The training procedure is made decision aware by imposing a {\em multi-Wasserstein loss structure}, which includes loss terms on decision-related quantities in addition to the raw data.
+We remove exposure bias by aligning training and evaluation with the same number of look-ahead steps.
+In improving sample efficiency, we adopt an {\em overlapped block-sampling mechanism}.
+The design of the generator and discriminator in the DAT-CGAN is non-trivial since the generator needs to capture the structural relationship between different decision-related quantities.
 We provide the discriminator with access to the same amount of conditioning information as the generator to avoid it being too strong relative to the generator.
-In improving sample efficiency, we adopt an {\em overlapped block-sampling mechanism}.

-We provide a theoretical characterization of the generalization properties of DAT-CGAN.
-Specifically, for our framework involving decision-related quantities, we provide non-asymptotic bounds for Conditional GANs for time series with overlapping block sampling.
-In experimental results, we evaluate the framework on a financial portfolio choice problem where a decision-maker cares about decision-related quantities (e.g., the precision matrix and portfolio weights).
-The results demonstrate that defining loss on both utility (to the decision-maker) and asset returns, the DAT-CGAN framework achieves better performance than strong, GAN-based baselines, considering both simulated and real-data scenarios (ETFs).
+We provide a theoretical characterization, giving non-asymptotic generalization bounds for Conditional GANs for time series with overlapping block sampling, and with a loss function that includes decision-related quantities.
+In experimental results, we evaluate our framework on a portfolio choice problem for a risk-averse investor~\cite{Markowitz1952}.
+A high-quality simulator will help an investor characterize the distribution of portfolio returns more reliably than relying on simplistic parametric assumptions such as normality, for example in regard to computing measures such as {\em Value-at-Risk} that are important for risk management and financial regulation.
+We demonstrate on both simulated and real data that introducing portfolio-decision-related quantities into the loss function, in addition to asset returns, the DAT-CGAN framework achieves better fit to quantities of interest than strong, GAN-based baselines.